qiuxihuang/relativeLRs/README.md

 ```
 1_lrs_fxn.R
 ```
-R function used to calculate penalized power, adjusted power, and likelihood ratios.
+R function used to calculate penalized power, adjusted power, and likelihood ratios at a specified nominal level.
 ```
 2_compile_rslts.R
 ```